 L & L describes Scrivener as “Typewriter.
 Ring-binder.
 Scrapbook.
 Everything you need to craft your first draft.”
 The abundance of features is one of the reasons I wanted to start with a novel writing software review on Scrivener.
 When they say typewriter, they aren’t kidding.
 There is an actual setting called “Typewriter Scrolling” that will keep the line you are typing centered on your screen.
 The “ring-binder” allows you to see your entire project at a glance—including your notes and research.
 If you like to keep inspiring pictures for your project, you can add those too, thus the scrapbook reference.

-One quick note before we move on to features.
-Scrivener offers software for macOS, iOS, and Windows.
+One quick note before we move on to features: Scrivener offers software for macOS, iOS, and Windows.
 Most of my personal experience and basis for this review is with Windows (Scrivener version 1.9.7).

 Scrivener has a very long list of features.
-Overall, the best feature if the amount of customization and control the user has within the software.
+Overall, the best feature is the amount of customization and control the user has within the software.
 Your project is contained in a file system called a binder that you can sort; you can add keywords and add color codes based on your project.
 As you edit, you can take snapshots of your work to create backup files and edit in dual screen mode.
-Once you’re done with your project, you have several options for compiling your work including ePub and Mobi.
+Once you’re done with your project, you have several options for compiling your work, including ePub and Mobi.

 Again, the binder is the central piece of any project in Scrivener.
 Within the binder, you can add and move files as needed, nest files and folders, and move pieces to research or trash.
 From the main project, you can view individual documents or get a broader project view in corkboard mode and outline mode.
 The corkboard generates a virtual index card for your project.
 You can add notes to remind you what each section or chapter includes and you can shuffle those index cards around as needed.
 At some point, while writing a novel, writers often have a storyboard or wall of post-it notes they use to track characters and events.
-The built-in cork board is one of my favorite features—my cats can’t mess them up!
+The built-in corkboard is one of my favorite features—my cats can’t mess them up!
 Finally, the outline mode allows you to see the whole project combined.

-My Favorite Uses for Scrivener
+Favorite Uses for Scrivener

 I use Scrivener for my novel manuscripts and site content or blogging.